LamaAzizs/Accident-detection-project/README.md

 This project is licensed under the MIT License.

 ## Acknowledgements
+- Thank you,  [Tuwaiq Academy](https://tuwaiq.edu.sa/) for your guidance and for fostering an environment that allowed us to successfully complete this project.
 - [YOLO (You Only Look Once)](https://github.com/ultralytics/yolov5)
 - [Streamlit](https://streamlit.io/)
 - [Google Generative AI](https://developers.google.com/generative-ai)